Mentor Match Program

 UW-Madison academic staff members with one year of employment at UW-Madison are eligible to request a mentor.

-Successful mentoring relationships start with mentees who are goal oriented, seek challenges, take initiative, show eagerness to learn, and take personal responsibility.
 Mentees drive the relationship with their mentor; therefore, you should have a clear sense of what you hope to accomplish through the Mentor Match Program.
-Matches are made based on the mentor and mentees shared goals, experience, and interests.
+Matches are made based on the mentor’s and mentee’s shared goals, experience, and interests.

 Unsure if you are ready for a mentor?
 Complete the Mentee Readiness Assessment.